More questions than answers as residents meet Southern Water

 southern water treatment works sign

-Water quality was also emphasised by other speakers, including a former swimmer with the Kingfisher group, who said she’d caught E. coli swimming in the Itchen, and Alice Kloker from Hampshire Open Water Swimmers.
+Water quality was also emphasised by other speakers, including a former swimmer with the Kingfisher group, who said she’d been ill as a result of E. coli swimming after swimming the Itchen, and Alice Kloker from Hampshire Open Water Swimmers.

 She shared her personal journey into open swimming during the lockdowns, highlighting its positive impact on her mental, physical, and spiritual well-being.